Bert Fischer: You’re like one of those clipper ship captains. You’re married to the sea.

 I read to my senior year English class an essay I was assigned to write that had to be filled with descriptive language.
 It’s a two-page personification of my pulse when she’s around.
 The five seconds of silence when I finish is broken by a girl in the back who says, Jesus Christ.
 Our teacher weeps and dismisses us early.

 A few weeks after the New Year, 2017, we run away to a buddy’s beach house in the Florida Panhandle.
 She falls asleep with her head on my shoulder along I-10, and suddenly I’m pressed up against her in bed, and twelve hours later, serving her bacon and coffee and planning a day under the eighty-degree sun.
-On the beach, Tom tells her stories about our college antics, then she lights us a cigarette to share and says, I love that we decided to do this, and I reply, I love you too.
+On the beach, Steve tells her stories about our college antics, then she lights us a cigarette to share and says, I love that we decided to do this, and I reply, I love you too.
 And now we’re getting ready to call it a night, and I’m brushing my teeth in the bathroom mirror as she leans over the vanity in a towel to wipe the makeup from her face, and when she asks me how I’d feel if she cut her hair, the room shifts ever so slightly, and I slide down the far wall and onto the floor.
 She wants to know, What’s wrong?
 And I say that I have no idea what year it is.

-Two days later, Tom’s sitting on the counter above me as I lay sprawled across the kitchen floor next to a glass of whiskey-stained ice cubes.
+Two days later, Steve’s sitting on the counter above me as I lay sprawled across the kitchen floor next to a glass of whiskey-stained ice cubes.
 You shouldn’t do this to yourself, he tells me.
 But we’re recovering addicts, I say, And the fall from the wagon isn’t far.

-When Tom goes to bed, I shut my eyes and on the back of my lids can see her long locks of grizzly brown hair chasing the handlebars of her bicycle down a hill against the backdrop of an Indian Summer, or tangling around my face as we rip through the curves of an autumn carnival ride, or teasing the May Day wake of my father’s boat.
+When Steve goes to bed, I shut my eyes and on the back of my lids can see her long locks of grizzly brown hair chasing the handlebars of her bicycle down a hill against the backdrop of an Indian Summer, or tangling around my face as we rip through the curves of an autumn carnival ride, or teasing the May Day wake of my father’s boat.
 God, it’s always her hair—the hair I consistently and iconoclastically encouraged her to cut off because I loved it so much.
 In one moment, her dad is drunkenly lecturing me in the garage because we fell asleep together in her bed after a Friday night football game, and in the next, her hand is riding the airwaves outside the window of my pickup truck to the beat of Motorcycle Drive By.
 Now I’m on a bended knee in the parking lot of a Winn Dixie jokingly proposing to her with a gumball ring I bought while my best friend was getting us booze with his fake ID, and then we’re on my ratty college couch and she’s toeing the party line for what must be the hundredth time by telling me that this just isn’t going to be, and I don’t believe her because I know how she sounds when she means something.

 Each memory bleeds into the next, painting across these fourteen years a picture of something so unbearably raw and easy and innocent and idolatrous, a masterpiece of immense joy and suffering—evidence that, of all the vices the gods give out, to us was doled nostalgia.
 So be it.
 The past is real.
 And some things we never get over.